 Sexual violence and sexual harassment can occur between two or more children of any age and sex, from primary through to secondary/sixth form stage.
 It can occur also through a group of children sexually assaulting or sexually harassing a single child or group of children.
-Sexual violence and sexual harassment exist on a continuum and may overlap; they can occur online and face-to-face (both physically and verbally) and are never acceptable (KCSIE 2023).
+Sexual violence and sexual harassment exist on a continuum and may overlap; they can occur online and face-to-face (both physically and verbally), both inside or outside of school, and are never acceptable (KCSIE 2024).
 There is a zero-tolerance approach to sexual violence and sexual harassment, it is never acceptable, and it will not be tolerated.